Double Degree Programmes

 - above-average academic achievements

-- fundamental interest in matter relating to vehicle technology and product-technical issues
+- fundamental interest in matters relating to vehicle technology and product-technical issues

 - extracurricular activities and social skills